 4. Election of Staff and Student Members of Council

-4.1 An ordinary election, or elections, to choose staff and student members of Council (two academic staff members, two professional staff members, three student members, one of whom must be postgraduate and one of whom must be undergraduate, in accordance with the provisions of the Act) shall be held on the appointed day(s) which will be during the second half of the calendar year and approved by the University Secretary
+4.1 An ordinary election, or elections, to choose staff and student members of Council, in accordance with the provisions of the Act) shall be held on the appointed day(s) which will be during the second half of the calendar year and approved by the University Secretary

 4.2 Academic staff members will be elected by academic staff and professional staff members will be elected by professional staff.